 Construct Interior Pile Bents using cast-in-place reinforced concrete bent caps and a single row of vertical prestressed concrete piles (with or without prestressed concrete pile points).
-For protection of the pile, ensure concrete portions of piles with points extend a minimum of 2 feet below final ground line or predicted scour line, whichever is deeper.
+For corrosion protection of the pile, ensure concrete portions of piles with points extend a minimum of 2 feet below final ground line or predicted scour line, whichever is deeper.
 Do not use Interior Pile Bents to support an average span length that exceeds 75 feet, considering both adjacent span lengths.

-Construct end abutments as spill through abutments with 2:1 maximum slope.
+Construct end abutments as spill-through abutments with 2:1 slope.
 In addition to the requirements of Section 20.2.8 of the SCDOT Bridge Design Manual, set the elevation of the berm so that the top of the berm (embankment fill) is no greater than 5 feet below the superstructure.
 Limit level-berm-length to 4 feet from the face of bent cap.
+Maximize the height of 2:1 slope below the berm elevation when cutting a bench to provide abutment setback.